lana-20/mobile-testing-interview-questions/README.md

      [Check](https://stackoverflow.com/questions/46482178/adb-screenrecord-command-not-found) if the device has a built-in recorder.
 Most devices (with recent Android versions) should have the <code>screenrecord</code> included, but it seems some older devices have it missing.
 To record a video in this case, use Android Studio's built-in options to record.
 The Play Store also avails many free recording apps, such AZRecorder.

-4. Perform the actions that you want to capture in the video: Once the video capture is started, perform the actions that you want to capture in the video.
+4. Perform the actions that I want to capture in the video: Once the video capture is started, perform the actions that I want to capture in the video.

 5. Stop the screenrecord command: To stop the video capture and save the video, press CTRL+C in the terminal or command prompt.
 Alternately, use the following ADB command: